 Yes, this really is a game about shooting a tornado with a shotgun to survive.
 Kill The Twister is a free, retro styled FPS where you fight a massive tornado by dodging debris, blowing up barrels and trying not to get flung across the map.
 It is short, weird and surprisingly tense.

-Why it is worth a slot: it is a fun break from zombies and crafting, you are still surviving, just against a natural disaster instead of shambling corpses.
+Why it is worth a slot: it is a fun break from zombies and crafting.
+You are still surviving, just against a natural disaster instead of shambling corpses.

 Where to get it: available free on PC through its official store page.